-RDMA technology was initially used by customers in constrained, conservative, small scale environments such as cluster computing or targeted storage networks.
 Tuning the resources required for the dedicated environment was manageable by the network operator, at least to some degree.
-However, the performance advantages of RDMA have proven useful in many application environments and there is a strong desire to use RDMA in a large-scale.
-Figure 17 shows an example of a large-scale RoCE network.
-In the example, the entire data center network is based on Ethernet.
-The computing cluster and storage cluster use the RDMA protocol while the X86 server cluster uses traditional TCP/IP.
+However, with the application of RDMA, its the performance advantages are obvious.
+The customer began to think about a new question: How to use the RDMA network across PODs?of RDMA have proven useful in many application environments and there is a strong desire to use RDMA in a large-scale.
+Figure X is a schematic diagram17 shows an example of a large-scale RoCE network-application.
+As shown in.
+In the pictureexample, the customer's entire data center network is deployed based on the Ethernet.
+The computing cluster and storage cluster use the RDMA protocol while the X86 server cluster useuses traditional TCP/IP-protocol.

-In the large-scale data center network scenario TCP and RoCE traffic can traverse common parts of the network in several different ways:
+In the large-scale data center network scenario shown in figure x above, a new scenario is inevitable.
+That is TCP and RoCE traffic is transmitted mixed together in can traverse common parts of the network.
+Currently, there are in several traffic hybrid scenarios. different ways:

-Scenario 1: A traditional web-based application with a high-speed storage backend expects an end user to submit a request from the Internet to the web service using TCP.
-The web service cluster may fetch the shared storage using additional TCP connections.
-When the storage front-end receives the request, it uses the RoCE protocol to handle the actual reading of the shared data from the medium with the expectation of obtaining extremely high IOPS using RDMA.
-The shared data will be returned to the end user, again with TCP.
+Scenario 1: For example, when A traditional web-based application with a high-speed storage backend expects an end user needs to invoke some stored data from cloud, user needs to to submit a request from the Internet to the web service throughusing TCP.
+Then the The web service cluster will invokemay fetch the shared storage node throughusing additional TCP protocolconnections.
+When the storage clusterfront-end receives the request-of data reading, it uses the RoCE protocol to handle reading work in order to make sure the network has very high IOPS.
+After the actual reading of the shared data from the medium with the expectation of obtaining extremely high IOPS using RDMA.
+The shared data user needed, storage cluster will send data backbe returned to web server and tothe end user finally, using, again with TCP.

-Scenario 2: More highly integrated computing and storage clusters use the RoCE protocol for the bulk of their communication, while the management and any SDN control of the overall infrastructure is based on TCP/IP.
-All nodes need TCP connections for management and control, so the two types of traffic will traverse common links in the network.
+Scenario 2: The service network of the More highly integrated computing and storage cluster usesclusters use the RoCE networkprotocol for the bulk of their communication, while the management traffic (from the and any SDN control of the overall infrastructure is based on TCP/IP.

+All nodes need TCP connections for management switch in green in figure x or from the SDN controller) in the DC is basically based on the TCP protocol.
+Therefore, and control, so the two types of traffic may run togetherwill traverse common links in the clusternetwork.